Raymond James (RJF) Rating Increased to Hold at Zacks Investment Research

-Raymond James (NYSE:RJF) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research report issued on Tuesday.
+Zacks Investment Research upgraded shares of Raymond James (NYSE:RJF) from a sell rating to a hold rating in a research note published on Monday morning.

-According to Zacks, “Shares of Raymond James have outperformed the industry in the past six months.
+According to Zacks, “Shares of Raymond James have outperformed the industry in the past year.
 Its earnings have surpassed the Zacks Consensus Estimate in two and matched in one of the trailing four quarters.
-The company's fiscal third-quarter 2018 (ended Jun 30) results were hurt by higher expenses and a dismal trading performance.
-Nonetheless, strategic acquisitions and persistent loan growth are expected to continue supporting its profitability.
+Strategic acquisitions and persistent loan growth are expected to continue supporting the company’s profitability.
 Also, the company’s enhanced capital deployment plan reflects strong balance sheet position.
 However, mounting expenses mainly due to higher compensation costs and bank loan loss provisions are likely to hurt bottom-line growth.
 The lack of geographic diversification also remains a major concern as it might hamper the company’s financials and limit flexibility.”

-Other analysts have also recently issued research reports about the company.
-ValuEngine raised Raymond James from a “hold” rating to a “buy” rating in a research report on Tuesday, May 22nd.
-Wells Fargo & Co raised their price objective on Raymond James from $107.00 to $111.00 and gave the stock an “outperform” rating in a research report on Tuesday, June 12th.
-Goldman Sachs Group raised Raymond James from a “neutral” rating to a “buy” rating in a research report on Thursday, May 31st.
-Citigroup raised their price objective on Raymond James from $95.00 to $108.00 and gave the stock a “neutral” rating in a research report on Friday, June 15th.
-Finally, JMP Securities raised Raymond James from a “market perform” rating to an “outperform” rating in a research report on Friday, July 27th.
-Four research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-The stock currently has a consensus rating of “Buy” and an average target price of $103.75.
+Several other equities analysts also recently commented on the company.
+JMP Securities raised Raymond James from a market perform rating to an outperform rating in a research report on Friday, July 27th.
+Citigroup raised Raymond James from a neutral rating to a buy rating in a research report on Friday, July 13th.
+Wells Fargo & Co upped their target price on Raymond James from $107.00 to $111.00 and gave the company an outperform rating in a research report on Tuesday, June 12th.
+ValuEngine downgraded Raymond James from a buy rating to a hold rating in a research report on Monday, June 11th.
+Finally, Goldman Sachs Group raised Raymond James from a neutral rating to a buy rating in a research report on Thursday, May 31st.
+Four research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
+The stock currently has a consensus rating of Buy and an average target price of $103.75.

-Raymond James (NYSE:RJF) last announced its earnings results on Wednesday, July 25th.
-The financial services provider reported $1.55 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.72 by ($0.17).
-The company had revenue of $1.84 billion for the quarter, compared to the consensus estimate of $1.83 billion.
+Raymond James (NYSE:RJF) last posted its earnings results on Wednesday, July 25th.
+The financial services provider reported $1.55 EPS for the quarter, missing the consensus estimate of $1.72 by ($0.17).
 Raymond James had a net margin of 10.87% and a return on equity of 15.66%.
-The firm’s revenue was up 13.1% compared to the same quarter last year.
-During the same period last year, the business posted $1.26 EPS. equities research analysts expect that Raymond James will post 6.6 EPS for the current year.
+The firm had revenue of $1.84 billion during the quarter, compared to analyst estimates of $1.83 billion.
+During the same period in the previous year, the company posted $1.26 EPS.
+Raymond James’s revenue for the quarter was up 13.1% compared to the same quarter last year. equities research analysts predict that Raymond James will post 6.6 EPS for the current fiscal year.

+The company also recently announced a quarterly dividend, which will be paid on Monday, October 15th.
+Stockholders of record on Monday, October 1st will be given a $0.30 dividend.
+This represents a $1.20 annualized dividend and a dividend yield of 1.29%.
+The ex-dividend date of this dividend is Friday, September 28th.
+Raymond James’s payout ratio is 22.94%.

-In other news, EVP Jonathan N. Santelli sold 2,270 shares of the firm’s stock in a transaction on Wednesday, May 30th.
-The stock was sold at an average price of $96.99, for a total value of $220,167.30.
-Following the completion of the sale, the executive vice president now owns 3,000 shares of the company’s stock, valued at approximately $290,970.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-10.46% of the stock is owned by company insiders.
+In related news, EVP Jonathan N. Santelli sold 2,270 shares of the stock in a transaction that occurred on Wednesday, May 30th.
+The stock was sold at an average price of $96.99, for a total transaction of $220,167.30.
+Following the sale, the executive vice president now owns 3,000 shares of the company’s stock, valued at $290,970.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Corporate insiders own 10.46% of the company’s stock.

-Several institutional investors have recently bought and sold shares of the company.
-Willingdon Wealth Management purchased a new position in Raymond James in the 2nd quarter worth $112,000.
-Piedmont Investment Advisors LLC purchased a new position in Raymond James in the 2nd quarter worth $135,000.
-First Personal Financial Services purchased a new position in Raymond James in the 1st quarter worth $142,000.
-Flagship Harbor Advisors LLC purchased a new position in Raymond James in the 2nd quarter worth $183,000.
-Finally, Financial Gravity Wealth Inc. purchased a new position in Raymond James in the 1st quarter worth $194,000.
-69.67% of the stock is owned by hedge funds and other institutional investors.
+Large investors have recently modified their holdings of the stock.
+Willingdon Wealth Management acquired a new stake in Raymond James during the second quarter worth approximately $112,000.
+Piedmont Investment Advisors LLC acquired a new stake in Raymond James during the second quarter worth approximately $135,000.
+First Personal Financial Services acquired a new stake in Raymond James during the first quarter worth approximately $142,000.
+Flagship Harbor Advisors LLC acquired a new stake in Raymond James during the second quarter worth approximately $183,000.
+Finally, Financial Gravity Wealth Inc. acquired a new stake in Raymond James during the first quarter worth approximately $194,000.
+72.09% of the stock is currently owned by institutional investors and hedge funds.

 Raymond James Company Profile